KhronosGroup/glTF/specification/2.0/README.md

 Nodes also have transform properties, as described in the next section.

 Nodes are organized in a parent-child hierarchy known informally as the *node hierarchy*.
+A node is called a *root node* when it doesn't have a parent.

 The node hierarchy is defined using a node's `children` property, as in the following example: